Mining Intelligence and News

 Summary:

 Zone 2 has been actively mined since production began in 1999.
 The ore zone was initially divided into three freeze panels.
 As the freeze wall was expanded, the inner connecting freeze walls were decommissioned to recover the inaccessible uranium around the active freeze pipes.
 Mining of zone 2 is almost complete.
-About 3.5 million pounds of mineral reserves remain, and we expect to recover them using a combination of raisebore and blasthole stope mining.
+About 3.1 million pounds of mineral reserves remain secured behind a freeze wall, and we expect to recover them using a combination of raisebore and blasthole stope mining.

 Zone 1 is the next planned mine area to be brought into production.
-Freeze hole drilling was completed in 2023 and brine distribution construction work has resumed.
-A small section of the planned freeze wall is currently actively freezing.
-Once brine distribution construction is complete and an active freeze wall has been established, drill and extraction chamber development will need to be completed prior to the start of production.
+Freeze hole drilling was completed in 2023 and brine distribution construction and commissioning was completed in 2024.
+All freeze walls are actively freezing and it is predicted that an active freeze wall will be in place in the second quarter of 2025.
+Once an active freeze wall has been established, drill and extraction chamber development will need to be completed prior to the start of production (first production expected late 2025).
 Once complete, an additional 48.0 million pounds of mineral reserves will be secured behind freeze walls.
 Blasthole stope mining is currently planned as the main extraction method in zone 1.

-Zone 4 South is in the early development stages.
-Access development for the freeze drifts has resumed on the lower levels and freeze drilling began at the end of 2023 on the upper freeze drifts which were established prior to the 2018 shutdown.
+Zone 4 South remains in the early development stages.
+Development for the freeze drifts is in progress on the lower levels and freeze drilling continues on the completed upper freeze drifts.
+Brine distribution work is scheduled to begin on the upper levels in 2025.

 Blasthole stope mining